 13. Prior to the installation of any external plant a noise scheme must be submitted to and approved in writing by the Local Planning Authority.
-The scheme shall be carried out in accordance with BS4142 and must determine the current background noise levels without the plant operating at the boundary of the nearest residential premises and appropriate mitigation measures where necessary to ensure the rating level of external plant and equipment does not exceed the background noise.
+The scheme shall be carried out in accordance with BS4142 and must determine the current background noise levels without the plant operating at the site and that appropriate mitigation measures are taken where necessary to ensure the rating level of external plant and equipment does not exceed the background noise.
 Thereafter the plant must be installed and maintained in accordance with the approved details.